This Page was originally only on lighting in Ancient Egypt but is being expanded to cover lighting up to the introduction of electriity.

 Sir Humphry Davy (1778 - 1829) was a very famous scientist.
 The mine owners asked him to invent a safety lamp, and he came up with a lamp in which the flame was surrounded by a gauze made of iron wires.
 Air could pass through the gauze into the lamp, allowing the flame to burn.
 If any firedamp were present it would also pass into the lamp and burn, and this would change the colour of the flame, allowing the miners to know that firedamp was present.
 But the gauze would take away the heat, preventing the firedamp outside the gauze from reaching its ignition temperature.
 The lamp itself had to be made of brass, because if you hit anything made of iron against a stone you may get a spark, which would be dangerous down a coal mine - flints have been used for firelighting for thousands of years.

 George (Geordie to those who knew him) Stephenson (1781 - 1848) was an engineer, and lived and worked in Newcastle and the other coal mining communities in the North of England, and he was well known and highly respected by them.
 He designed and built mining equipment and railways and locomotives to haul coal around the North of England, and went on to build the World’s first passenger railway.
-He knew far more about coal mining than Sir Humphry Davy and he invented a safety lamp, but his lamp did not use a gauze, it worked in a totally different way.
+He knew far more about coal mining than Sir Humphry Davy and after the 1812 explosion he also invented a safety lamp, but his lamp did not use a gauze, it worked in a totally different way.
 (Hence of course it was so ridiculous that anyone could consider that he had stolen Sir Humphry Davy’s ideas - see below.)

 If you have a mixture of methane and air and ignite it at one point the flame will spread out from this point at a certain rate.
 In a bunsen burner the mixture of methane and air is travelling up the tube faster than the rate at which the flame is travelling so the methane in the tube does not catch fire.
 If you start with the airhole fully open and the gas tap fully on, and then very slowly turn the gas down you may sometimes be able to reduce the speed of the flow enough to allow the flame to travel down inside the tube, and then for a very short time you may sometimes get a tiny yellow flame at the airhole.If you are using gas (LPG) from a cartridge or cylinder rather than mains gas the pressure is much higher and if you turn the gas fully on you may get a gap between the top of the burner and the flame, in extreme cases you may even blow the flame out!